PerfectoCode/JavaRetryMechanismSample/README.md

-## RetryMechanismSample
+## Java Retry Mechanism

-The following sample shows how to retry obtain a device from Perfecto mobile cloud.<br/>
+The following sample shows how to retry obtain a device or web vm from Perfecto mobile cloud.<br/>
-Common reasons for retry obtain a device: The device is busy, connection failure ...
+Common reasons for retry obtain a device: The device is busy, connection failure, no available license, etc...

 ### Quick start: